- Town Clerk

-The fee is $20.00 for the first copy; and $15 for each additional copy of the same record obtained at the same time.
+Mail-in: $25.00 for the first copy; and $18 for each additional copy of the same record obtained at the same time.

 Certified copies of vital records may be obtained in person at the Town Hall.
 You will be required to complete an application and present a government issued photo ID.